Guided Mindful Running | Mountain Views | Wildflowers | Lakefront Lodge | Alpine + Forest Singletrack Trails

 Time on trail (including stops and clinic): 90 minutes to 2 hours

 Help yourself to the breakfast buffet served at the lodge.
 After a leisurely breakfast, we meet our guides for a 20-minute drive to the trailhead.
 This first day on the trail has plenty of beautiful views looking out at Glacier National Park.
-Whitefish Trail-Spencer Loop is an out-and-back trail run ascending 2,200 feet to the top of a mountain.
+Whitefish Danny On is an out-and-back trail run ascending 2,200 feet to the top of a mountain.
 It looks like an imposing challenge but the trail is pretty consistently graded throughout.
-At the run’s end, we’ll return to the have a picnic lunch, then drive back to the lodge, where you have a free afternoon to enjoy your choice of activity: spa, paddleboarding, yoga class, kayaking or canoeing before a Wellness Workshop followed by dinner at the lodge.
+At the run’s end, we’ll return to the have a picnic lunch, then drive back to the lodge, where you have a free afternoon to enjoy your choice of activity: spa, paddle boarding, yoga class, kayaking or canoeing.
+You may also take a free shuttle into downtown Whitefish just 2 miles away and browse the boutiques and sights.

 Time on trail (including stops): 3 – 3.5 hours